marcel-dev-acc/reminderApp/README.md

 # Django Web App Demonstration: Reminder App

-The files and contents of the files have been created for express purpose of demonstrating how to initiate docker containers associated with a web app that manages customer remind requests.
+The files and contents of the files have been created for express purpose of demonstrating how to initiate docker containers associated with a web app that manages customer reminder requests.

 To run this project as a development package:
 1) Please clone the repo
 2) Navigate to the root folder that containers the Dockerfile